KatoStevenMubiru/Data-Science-Nano-degree/Project2DS/ReadME.md

 - `ETL Pipeline Preparation.ipynb`: Jupyter notebook for ETL pipeline preparation.
 - `ML Pipeline Preparation.ipynb`: Jupyter notebook for ML pipeline preparation.

+4. Go to http://0.0.0.0:3001/ to view the web app.

+## Contributing
+This project is open to contributions.
+If you would like to contribute, please fork the repository and use a feature branch.
+Pull requests are warmly welcome.

+## Troubleshooting
+If you encounter any problems, please check the following:
+- Ensure all dependencies are installed.
+- Check the database and model file paths in the scripts.

 ## Licensing, Authors, Acknowledgements
 This project is part of the Data Science Nanodegree Program by Udacity.
 The data was provided by Figure Eight.
 Special thanks to Udacity for the project design and mentorship.